aau-claaudia/ailab-docs/docs/courses/obtaining-containers-faster.md

 ``rm -r /raid/`whoami` ``

 ???+ info
-      This method can be combined with [Building Memory Consuming Containers](/additional-guides/building-memory-consuming-containers) by using both the temporary directory in `/tmp` and the local cache directory in `/raid` and specifying both the `SINGULARITY_TMPDIR` and the `SINGULARITY_CACHEDIR` environment variables.
+      This method can be combined with [Obtaining Memory Consuming Containers](/courses/obtaining-memory-consuming-containers) by using both the temporary directory in `/tmp` and the local cache directory in `/raid` and specifying both the `SINGULARITY_TMPDIR` and the `SINGULARITY_CACHEDIR` environment variables.